 Apply your bronzer to the top of the forehead, along the hairline.
 Also sweep it along the cheeks (not the hollows, unless you want a more contoured look).
 You can also dust along the bridge of the nose gently, just don’t overdo it.

 To slim a round face, try applying the bronzer along the cheekbones, downward toward the jaw so it creates a soft shadow that slims the face.
-Make sure to blend well so it’s natural and an extreme contoured look.
+Make sure to blend well so it’s natural — unless you want an extreme contoured look.

 With a rectangular face shape, try sweeping your bronzer along the middle of the forehead, and along the middle of the cheeks (right between the hollows and the top of the cheekbones).

-Apply your bronzer along the forehead and cheeks (as you did above), but use a more curved method, so as to soften the corners of your face.
+Apply your bronzer along the forehead and cheeks (as you did above), but use a more curved method to soften the corners of your face.